knubie/learning-hoon/post-1.md

 %+  add  2  2
 ```

 Notice the double-spaces between nodes, those are called `gaps`.
-When we use `gaps` to delimit the nodes in our expression (also known as `twig` in hoon), we can omit the parentheses.
+When we use `gaps` to delimit the elements in our expression (also known as a `twig` in hoon), we can omit the parentheses.
 So what's the `%+` symbol mean?
 It's called a `rune`, there are a lot of them in Hoon and they all do different things.

 So what, specifically, does `%+` do?
 According to the docs it's called a `calt` or `centlus`, and it "calls with pair sample."
 That means is calls a `gate` with 2 arguments.

 Going back to `(add 2 2)` and `%^  add  2  2` for a moment, what's the difference between these two syntaxes, why does one require a rune, and the other doesn't?
 The difference lies within a Hoon concept called "regular" and "irregular" forms (as well as "tall" vs "flat", which we'll explore later). `%^  add  2  2` is the *regular* form, while `(add 2 2)` is the *irregular* form.
-You can think of irregular form as essentially syntactic sugar.
+You can think of irregular form as syntactic sugar.
 Here is some official documentation on "tall regular form."

 > Tall regular form starts with the sigil, followed by a gap (any whitespace except ace), followed by a bulb whose twigs are separated by gap.